 Where barcodes have been sincerely encoding simple information for merchant understanding for many decades now.
 QR codes are helping simplify the old, complex inventory management system into a simpler module.

-In fact, with the rate at which QR codes are being innovated and used across various vertices, it’s no surprise that the usage of barcode will, in the coming future, get restricted to certain industries and segments only.
+In fact, with the rate at which QR codes are being innovated and used across various vertices, it’s no surprise that the usage of barcodes will, in the coming future, get restricted to certain industries and segments only.